cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/r/config.html.markdown

   - `space_scoped_private_broker_creation` - (Optional) Space Developers can create space-scoped private service brokers.
 Minimum CC API version: 2.58.
   - `space_developer_env_var_visibility` - (Optional) Space Developers can view their v2 environment variables.
 Org Managers and Space Managers can view their v3 environment variables.
 Minimum CC API version: 2.58.

+When not provided, optional fields are filled with their actual value in Cloud Foundry.

 ## Import

 The current Config can be imported using the `config` constant, e.g.